zyx/manual/Migrate1.md

 This is a step-by-step guide for migrating plugins using the Rack v0.6 API to Rack v1.
 There are three phases of porting.
 - **Phase 1**: Quickly produces a valid Rack v1 plugin.
-- **Phase 2**: Modernizes your plugin by replacing deprecated v0.6 function calls with new v1 functions.
+- **Phase 2**: Modernizes the code by replacing deprecated v0.6 function calls with new v1 functions.
 - **Phase 3**: Takes advantage of new Rack v1 features such as parameter labels and polyphony.

 ## Prerequisites